How does it work?

-Normally when a file is uploaded directly or added via the “Public URL” option, it will be processed by our server and stored on the Internet, so that your browser and player device can load it as long as there is Internet connection.
+Normally when a file is uploaded directly or added via the “Public URL” option, it will be processed by our server and stored on the Internet, so that your browser and the player device can load it as long as there is an Internet connection.
 Our server obfuscates the file URL and makes it virtually impossible to guess in an attempt to hide it from others, but sometimes this can go against a company policy.
 If your organization stores files in a private file server, you can use these files without uploading them to our servers and thus exposing them to the Internet.

 You can add a private file by going to the library, clicking “From URL” button and selecting “Private file” tab.

 + You can use large files without restrictions (our server has a 2 GB upload limit).

 + Supports following formats: .gif, .jpg, .jpeg, .png, .webp, .mp4, .m4v (other file types, such as .pdf, .mov or .doc require conversion in our servers).

 – Our support team can not help you if we can’t load the files.

 – Files are not processed by our server, therefore they are also not optimized for player devices (make sure not to use enormous files).